vhugorod/useful-commands/git-commands.md

 Usage: `git reset --hard [commit]`

+This command undoes the last 3 commits and deletes the changes locally.

+Usage: `git reset HEAD~3 --hard [commit]`

+This command undoes the last 3 commits and preserves the changes locally(staginf area).

+Usage: `git reset HEAD~3 --soft [commit]`

 This command discards all history and goes back to the specified commit.

 ## git status